dvynogradov/docs-docusaurus/docs/install_pgsql.md

 ---
-title: Create a sample PgSQL database
+title: How to intall PgSQL
 ---

-# How to create a sample PgSQL database
+# How to install PgSQL

 ## Prerequisites
 This article uses a [PosgreSQL](https://www.postgresql.org) database as an example.  to test this step on your local machine, you will need the following: